-You could not wish to meet a more gregarious and genuine individual anywhere, a person who always puts our clients first as well as being a great listener.
+You could not wish to meet a more gregarious and genuine individual anywhere, a supremely dedicated character who always puts our clients first as well as being a great listener.

 Alongside her love of animals, Pearlyn really enjoys interacting and socialising with people from all walks of life.

 Formerly a high-flying cabin crew member for Singapore’s national airline, Pearlyn made the decision to follow her heart by caring for defenceless animals a few years ago.
 The airline industry’s loss has very definitely been a gain for the Animal World clinic team, and for all our clients!